 Finding your mondo ski size is easy, and you can easily figure out the measurement at home before you go shopping for ski boots.
 Start by placing your foot on a piece of paper.

 Don’t wear shoes or shock for this process.
 Next, align your bare foot so your heel is on the back edge of the paper and the inner part of your foot is along one edge.
 Then, take a marker or pen and make a mark on both the top of your big toe and the widest part of your foot.

 Now take your foot off of the paper and find a ruler, measuring stick, or tape measure.
 Measure the distance from the edge of the paper where your heel was to the mark you made at your big toe.

 This length in centimeters is your mondo ski boot size.
 Average foot sizes tend to range, but most fall in the 25 to 35 centimeter range.

-Just note that your foot might not be an exact round number, and that ski boots can come in half centimeter sizes.
+Note: your foot might not be an exact round number, and ski boots can come in half-centimeter sizes.

 When sizing, you also want to measure the width of your foot so you can determine your boot’s last width.
 This number will be in millimeters, and all you have to do is measure from the inner edge of the piece of paper to the mark you made at the widest part of your foot.

 That number, along with your mondo boot size, gives you the measurements needed to accurately size your boot.